• How To Write A Business Continuity Plan

 • Fire and physical destruction of premises or property.

-• Any other scenario that could stop your business as usual operations, including issues affecting your supply chains.
+• Any other scenario that could stop your business-as-usual operations, including issues affecting your supply chains.

 The plan needs to be a living document, it needs to be updated regularly and it needs to be understood by your staff.
 Otherwise, it is likely to become outdated and may fail you when the moment arrives.
 If you haven't updated the plan to account for a newly added essential system, the plan will no longer be effective.

-In broad terms your plan should cover your:
+In broad terms, your plan should cover your:

 • Strategy to recovery.